tuskat/teddys-crew/README.md

 # Teddy's Crews

-## -

-It has always been a dream of mine to be able to explore beyond the limits of the human mind.
-To strip the universe down to its essence and understand everything in and out of it.
-But what i found shook me to the core of my existence...
-When one is faced with a darkness so vast, so powerful..
-Maybe the only logical solution is to go insane...

 ## Synopsis

 "Teddy's Crews" is a cute parody of [Redacted], it stars some bears like creatures with insect masks fighting some obscure-like (deep-sea inspired) creatures.
 The goal is to fight off waves of enemies.
-It is a reversed dungeon : each wave will completely change the room.
-You will have a say on which room you raid (at a later date)

 ## Controls

 - Click somewhere to dash.
 Dash is an attack
-- Click on character to use zoning skill (To Do)
+- Click on character to use zoning skill
-- Right click to use long range skill

 ## Genre

 Alpha :
 Action Survival :
 - you have to live and level up as long as possible.
-- Die 5 times and it's game over.
+- Die once times and it's game over.
-- Every minute enemies level up.
+- Every 15 seconds enemies level up.
-- An enemy can level up by killing you. (fix that)
-- Enemies wind up time and projectiles speed are affected by level.

 ## To do

 - Separate controls from player logic to allow coop (coop does not have to exist yet)
-- character zoning skill : hurt a lot, big cooldown.
-- replace bullet shoot by character skill. short cooldown.
 - passives skills by picking up item (see Hades section)
 - room manager
 - Basic Boss entity